 Sensor Cook allows you to cook most of your favorite foods without selecting cooking times and power levels.
+The display will indicate SENSING during the initial sensing period.
 The oven automatically determines required cooking time for each food item.
 When the internal sensor detects a certain amount of humidity coming from the food, it will tell the oven how much longer to heat.
 The display will show the remaining heating time.
 For best results for cooking by Sensor, following these recommendations.

 - 1. Food cooked with the sensor system should be at normal storage temperature. - 2.
-Glass Tray and outside of container should be dry to assure best cooking results. - 3.
+Glass Tray/(TURNTABLE) and outside of container should be dry to assure best cooking results. - 3.
 Foods should always be covered loosely with microwavable plastic wrap, waxed paper, or a lid. - 4.
 Do not open the door or touch the STOP/CLEAR key during the sensing time.
 When sensing time is over, the oven beeps twice and the remaining cooking time will appear in the display window.
 At this time you can open the door to stir, turn, or rearrange the food.